-- G.2.1 The District will make payments to the Contractor, upon the submission of proper invoices, at the prices stipulated in this contract, for supplies delivered and accepted or services performed and accepted, less any discounts, allowances or adjustments provided for in this contract. - G.2.2 The District will pay the Contractor on or before the 30th day after receiving a proper invoice from the Contractor.
-The District reserves the right to conduct post payment reviews or audits. - G.2.3 Unless otherwise specified in this contract, and with presentation of a properly executed invoice:
+G.2.1 The District will make payments to the Contractor, upon the submission of proper invoices, at the prices stipulated in this contract, for supplies delivered and accepted or services

-- a) Payment will be made on completion and acceptance of each item for which the price is stated in the Pricing Schedule in Section B, - b) Payment will be made on completion and acceptance of each percentage or milestone of work in accordance with the prices stated in the Pricing Schedule in Section B, or - c) Payment may be made on partial deliveries of goods and services accepted by the District if the Contractor requests it and the amount due on the deliveries warrants it as determined by the District.

-G.3 INVOICE SUBMITTAL

-- G.3.1 The Contractor shall create and submit payment requests in an electronic format through the DC Vendor Portal, https://vendorportal.dc.gov - G.3.2 The Contractor shall submit proper invoices on a monthly basis or as otherwise specified in Section G.4. - G.3.3 To constitute a proper invoice, the Contractor shall enter all required information into the Portal after selecting the applicable purchase order number which is listed on the Contractor's profile.
+- G.2.2 The District will pay the Contractor on or before the 30th day after receiving a proper invoice from the Contractor.
+The District reserves the right to conduct post payment reviews or audits. - G.3 INVOICE SUBMITTAL - G.3.1 The Contractor shall submit proper invoices on a monthly basis or as otherwise specified in the contract. - G.3.2 The Contractor shall submit payment requests in electronic format through the DC Vendor Portal https://vendorportal.dc.gov by selecting the applicable purchase order number which is listed on the Contractor's profile. - G.3.3 To constitute a proper invoice, the Contractor shall attach to all payment requests the invoice and all supporting documentation or information.